The Easiest IF Function Google Sheets Guide

 We’ll use the formula =IF(B2=90,"A+"," ")

-copy the formula to the other rows
+Copy the formula to the other rows

-If we copy the formula to the other rows, any score with 90 will be graded A+.
+If we copy the formula to the other rows, any score of 90 will be graded A+.
+In this case, you can also use the Google Sheets IF function with text.

-Related reading: How to Sort Data in Google Sheets
+Related reading: How To Sort Data in Google Sheets

 Example 5: Calculating Commissions Using IF Function in Google Sheets